Photo by: Megan H.

 Finally!
 A Bike Rack Makeover!!!

-he image of the bike rack.
+It seems as though it is time for NYC to make a move forward with the image of the bike rack.
 According to the article in the NY TIMES, “New York deserves a bike rack that is worthy of the city, that’s unique, exciting and modern”.
 They are holding a competition for best design of the new Bike Rack, and the winner will be announced at the Cooper-Hewitt on Oct.
 19-25 2008.
 The image shown is of a bike rack on 58th btw 3rd and Lex.
 This is the only rack i have seen in the area besides the park!

 Photo by: David Y.